ThiinkMG/Savings-Goal-Calculator-MCF/replit.md

 # My College Finance - Savings Goal Calculator

 ## Overview
 My College Finance is a full-stack web application designed to empower college students and young adults in managing their savings goals.
 It offers an intuitive platform for goal calculation, progress visualization, and financial guidance.
 The application aims to foster healthy financial habits through interactive goal setting and tracking, providing a responsive design with both light and dark themes.
-Key capabilities include comprehensive goal tracking, multi-method authentication, and seamless integration with external platforms for enhanced user experience and data management.
+The app provides direct access to all features without requiring authentication - users can create, track, and export savings goals immediately.

 ## User Preferences
 Preferred communication style: Simple, everyday language.